alex-kolmakov/divelog-autoreport/README.md

 ```
 > Can the model learn how to rate dives from the logbook like a diver does?
-> And then help him to improve by providing insights on the worst dives?
+> And then helps to improve by providing insights on the worst dives?
 ```

 If you are interested in why dives are different and how can anyone tell ~~(or who was the diver in the pictures :P)~~ - send me a message and I will be happy to explain!